Volunteers Help Run State Parks

 • Archeological/Cultural Surveys

-The campground host program is a successful part of the “Volunteers in Parks” program.
-It is conducted only at parks with a campground operation, a qualified volunteer, and where the district manager has determined a campground host will serve a genuine need of the park.
+The park/campground host program is a successful part of the “Volunteers in Parks” opportunity.
+It is conducted only at parks with a campground operation and where the regional manager has determined a host will serve a genuine need of the park.

-The primary objective of the campground host is to serve as a park representative, providing information and assistance to park visitors.
-The campground host also assists with other campground operations, as determined necessary.
+The primary objective of the host is to serve as a park representative, providing information and assistance to park visitors.
+The host also assists with other park/campground operations, as determined necessary.

-The host will be required to provide a minimum of four hours per day, five days a week.
-This program usually begins around March and usually terminates around November.
-Campground hosts must be in good health and physical condition and must be able to deal tactfully and cordially with the public.
+The host will be required to provide a minimum of 20 hours per week.
+This program usually begins around March and terminates around November.
+Park/campground hosts must be in good health and physical condition and must be able to deal tactfully and cordially with the public.

 South Carolina State Park Service